Betty Ford: Second Lady of the United States (1973–1974)

 Spiro Agnew resigned as vice president on October 10, 1973.
 Two days later, on October 12, 1973, President Richard Nixon nominated Gerald Ford to serve as vice president.
 Ford felt an obligation to attend her husband's testimony at his confirmation hearings.
 During his testimony, Gerald Ford was questioned about attending psychiatric care.
 After this, Betty Ford was transparent with the news media that she had received psychiatric care.
 She explained that, while her husband had attended two sessions with a psychiatric doctor, those sessions were for her care, and not care of his own.
-Gerald Ford was confirmed as vice president by the United States Congress on December 6, 1973, and Gerald Ford took the oath of office before a joint session of the United States Congress, placing his hand upon a bible which Betty Ford held.
+Gerald Ford was confirmed as vice president by the United States Congress on December 6, 1973, and he took the oath of office before a joint session of the United States Congress while placing his hand upon a bible that Betty Ford held.
 With her husband assuming the office of vice president, Ford became the second lady of the United States.